CharlyMartin/portfolio/src/data/bio/long.md

 I can join as contractor or employee.
 I only **work remotely** or from Lisbon, Portugal, and I'm more than happy to travel occasionally to meet the team.

-If you resonated my story and feel like I can be a good match for your project, I would love to hear from you!
+If you resonated with my story and feel like I can be a good match for your project, I would love to hear from you!
 You can find my contact details below, talk to you soon :)